natchayal/Drinking-Water-Database/README.md

 While this represents a number of useful sites, it's certainly not exhaustive.

-Note: The EPA ECHO database has a lot of data and easy to get lost.
-Recommend pre-processing data as follow to allow stitching of multiple databases: use [FRS_PROGRAM_LINKS.csv](https://echo.epa.gov/tools/data-downloads#FRS) to match PWSID with PGM_SYS_ID and get its matching REGISTRY_ID and FAC.
+Note: The EPA ECHO database has a lot of data which makes it easy to get lost.
+Recommend pre-processing data as follow to allow stitching of multiple databases: (1) use  *Program Links (FRS_PROGRAM_LINKS.csv) downloaded* from [Facility Registry Service (FRS) Download](https://echo.epa.gov/tools/data-downloads#FRS) to get matching PGM_SYS_ID for PWSID with PGM_SYS_ID and get its matching REGISTRY_ID and FAC.
 PGM_SYS_ACRNM == SFDW and PGM_SYS_ID == PWSID for SDWIS data.
 Then use PWSID and/or FIPS to merge with other databases.

 **Summary of datasets evaluated**